Collection Development Policy - January 2005

 A union catalogue of the monographs and journals held by all libraries of the nine member religious orders which constitute the Yarra Theological Union is available to users via OPAC (Online Public Access Catalogue).

 The library is not a member of Kinetica.

 St Paschal Library is primarily supported by the Holy Spirit Province of the Franciscan Order.
 Subsidies are also received from the Divine Word Missionary order and the YTU.
-Some fees and scholarship grants are contributed by the Melbourne College of Divinity.
+Some fees and scholarship grants are contributed by the University of Divinity.